tansudasli/html5-boilerplate/README.md

             - babel-loader: Compiles JavaScript files using babel
             - @babel/preset-env: Preset for compiling es2015
     - `npm run scss` to generate css files.
-2. Install Firebase CLI w/ `npm install -g firebase-tools`
-3. `firebase login` to **switch firebase user**. or `firebase logout` to change firebase user.
-    - `firebase list` to see projects
-    - then, `firebase init` to initialize firebase settings w/ below selected
-        1. hosting,
-        2. public=.
-        3. no route to index.html.
-        4. no overwrite 4040.html
-        5. no overwrite index.html<br>
-      In a real scenario you will have dev, release, prod, demo stages.
-And i.e. in dev (as firebase project), you will have 1 hosting which contains 2 apps such as www (static parts) and core-app (dynamic parts).
-      So you should consider:
-          - [ ] **every links in www** must be redirected correct core-app urls, regarding to stages of core-app !
-          - [ ] **deployment of www** must be routed to correct project and correct hosting app !
-          **Copy and edit .firebaserc, firebase.json files.** Basicly, below steps are...
-              - Do not add `site: ...` to the firebae.json.
-Instead, Use `target: ...` !
-              - Add `index.html` firebase js before </body>
-              - Run `firebase use --add`, for all projects in related firebase account !
-This will define alias for `--project ...`.
-So you can use easily
-              - Run `firebase deploy --project development --only hosting:...`
-              - for local test use `firebase serve`.

 ## How to Customize